Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Micronised creatine monohydrate (200 mesh), vegan grade.
-Micronisation reduces particle size to an ultrafine level, improving dispersibility in solution and dissolution speed compared to standard creatine monohydrate.
+Micronised creatine monohydrate (200 mesh).
+Micronisation reduces particle size to an ultrafine level, which favours dispersibility in solution and dissolution speed at the time of preparation.
 The monohydrate form is the most scientifically documented among all available creatine forms.
 Creatine is a molecule naturally synthesised by the body from arginine, glycine and methionine, stored primarily in skeletal muscle.
 Pure raw material.
-Quality: vegan, non-GMO, no excipient.
+No excipient.

 Formula dosage